MSN in Health Informatics

 - International student fees

 Reviewing the costs of a master's program can be daunting.
 However, students should be aware that most schools offer financial aid counseling and loan services.
 Private loans are another option; students are encouraged to shop around for the best offers.
-Students can also choose to attend in a part-time status, which helps spread the cost over a longer period of time.
+Students can also choose to attend in part-time status, which helps spread the cost over a longer period of time.

 Nurses with a Master's in Healthcare Informatics have several career options such as: